AliceO2Group/AliceO2/prodtests/full-system-test/README.md

 * Run digits 2 raw conversion.
 * By default, afterwards it will also run the sync and async DPL workflows (configured via `$DISABLE_PROCESSING`).

+The `prodtests/full_system_test.sh` uses `Utilities/Tools/jobutils.sh` for running the jobs, which creates a log file for each step, and which will automatically skip steps that have already succeeded if the test is rerun in the current folder.
+I.e. if you break the FST or it failed at some point, you can rerun the same command line and it will continue after the last successful step.
+See `Utilities/Tools/jobutils.sh` for details.

 Note that by default, the generation produces raw files, which can be consumed by the `raw-file-reader-workflow` and by `o2-readout-exe`.
 The files can be converted into timeframes files readable by the StfBuilder as described in https://alice.its.cern.ch/jira/browse/O2-1492.